runconvert-logo

 A: To convert scanned images to text, you’ll need to use Optical Character Recognition (OCR).
 RunConvert can convert scanned images to formats like PDF or Word, which can then be edited as text.
 Check out our OCR features for detailed instructions.

-Q: Can I convert a photo into a black-and-white version?
+Q: Can I convert a photo to a sepia tone or other filter?

 What is RGBA (Red Green Blue Alpha)?